 The COSINUS cryogenic calorimeters require a temperature of approximately 10 mK.
 This is achieved using a 3He/4He dilution refrigerator.
 Traditionally, the pre-cooling from room temperature to 4 K has been achieved using liquid nitrogen (LN2) and liquid helium (LHe) (thus named “wet” dilution refrigirators).
 The successive cooling stage is realized by a closed cycle of a mixture of 3He and 4He to cool from 4 K to the base temperature of 10 mK.

-For COSINUS, the newest-generation of dry dilution refrigerator is used, which provides the necessary cooling power to 4 K using a Pulse Tube cryocooler[2], thereby eliminating the need for an external supply of cryogenic liquids.
+For COSINUS, a dry dilution refrigerator is used, which provides the necessary cooling power to 4 K using a Pulse Tube cryocooler[2], thereby eliminating the need for an external supply of cryogenic liquids.
 The successive cooldown down to base temperature is identical to the “wet” systems.

 [1] Angloher, G. et al., Simulation-based design study for the passive shielding of the COSINUS dark matter experiment, Eur.
 Phys.
 J. C 82.3 (2022)